fatimapard0001/smartwatches/README.md

     pip install -r requirements.txt

+4. Make sure that in line 7 to change 'username' to your computer's username or change alltogether the relative path of the csv file.

-4. Run the ETL pipeline: `index.py` and this will generate 'health_data.db'
+5. Run the ETL pipeline: `index.py` and this will generate 'health_data.db'

-5. Running the dashboard
+6. Running the dashboard
    streamlit run dashboard.py